AmanSuryavanshi-1/Aviators_Training_Centre/docs/aviators-training-centre-technical-documentation.md

 Traditional SEO focuses on Google.
 But in 2024-2025, a new search paradigm emerged:
 - ChatGPT: 100M+ users asking questions via chat
 - Claude: Developer-focused search and research
-- Perplexity: Growing as "answer engine"
+- Perplexity: Growing as "researching & answer engine"

 When users ask "What's the best DGCA ground school in India?", AI needs structured data to recommend.